-Play-based: All our programs are hands-on and experience-based.
-Teachers plan and set-up a variety of age-appropriate, developmentally stimulating activities in the classroom.
-Children can move from one activity to the next at their own pace, moving on to the next learning adventure when they are ready.
-Teachers monitor their learning, and offer questions or suggestions that extend the learning, and help the child move to the next level of understanding.
+Play-based: Our programs are hands-on and experiential.
+At in-person classes, teachers plan a variety of developmentally stimulating activities.
+Children can rotate from one activity to the next at their own pace, moving on to the next brain-building adventure when they decide they are ready.
+Teachers monitor their learning, and offer questions or suggestions that extend the learning, providing scaffolding to help the child step up to the next level of understanding.
 For our online classes, teachers share ideas for hands-on learning activities that are easy for parents to do at home and also help guide the parents in how to support their child’s learning at home.

-Long-Term Relationships: Lots of programs run in short sessions of four – six classes.
-Sometimes the same kids will repeat from session to session, but often it’s a new group of children each time.
+Long-Term Relationships: Lots of other programs run in short sessions of four to six classes.
+Sometimes the same children will repeat from session to session, but often it’s a new group of children each time.
 It’s hard for little ones to keep track of all those new faces.
 Our programs run for the full school year.
-Seeing the same children week after week allows kids to build friendships.
+Seeing the same children week after week allows children to build friendships.
 Seeing the same adults week after week allows them to build relationships with the adults, and helps the teachers to have a deep understanding of your unique child and your family.
 Families can continue in our programs from birth to age 9, which offers unbeatable continuity of learning and support for families.

 Why our program is great for parents:

 Parent Education: Experienced professional educators offer information that is current and research-based but also relevant to the day-to-day reality of parenting little ones.
-Topics are tailored to the age and needs of the families, but may include: daily routines, discipline, child development, enhancing early learning, nutrition, potty training, emotional intelligence, and self-care for parents.
+Topics are tailored to the age and needs of the families, but may include daily routines like sleep and mealtime, discipline, child development, enhancing early learning, potty training, emotional intelligence, and self-care for parents.

-Individualized Advice: Parent educators and children’s teachers have the opportunity to get to know each child as an individual, and also get to know parents well.
+Individualized Advice: Parent educators and children’s teachers have the opportunity to get to know each child as an individual, and also get to know the parents.
 This allows them to answer questions in a highly personalized way.
 Our educators are in a unique position to screen for and consult about possible developmental delays or physical impairments, and can provide referrals to early testing and early interventions when needed.

-Parent Involvement: Participating in your child’s classroom from day one encourages you to think of yourself as an active participant in your child’s learning and as an advocate for them in future classrooms.
+Parent Involvement: Participating in your child’s classroom encourages you to view yourself as an active participant in your child’s learning and as an advocate for them in future classrooms.
 You’ll know the other children and can help your child connect.
 You’ll know what happened in class, so you can later reinforce the learning.
-Seeing classroom activities may give you new ideas for what you can do at home to enhance your child’s development.
-Having the opportunity to observe other children each week helps give you a deeper understanding of child development, and seeing parents respond to their children shows you options for parenting style.
+Seeing classroom activities gives you new ideas to try at home.
+Observing other children each week gives you a deeper understanding of child development, and seeing parents respond to their children shows you options for parenting style.

 Peer Support and Long-Term Relationships: Parents meet with other parents over the course of many months, which allows for long-term connections.
-Working together on projects strengthens those bonds, as does the peer support gained when parents discuss and share the joys and challenges of caring for kids.
-Many instructors also encourage students to get together outside of class, to build friendships and community.
+Working together in the classroom strengthens those bonds, as does the peer support gained when moms, dads, and other caregivers share the joys and challenges of caring for children.
+Instructors also encourage students to get together outside of class to build friendships and community.
 Many families will enroll in our programs year after year with friends they have made in the infant class.

-The program grows with your child: We offer classes for families with children from birth through age 7, so instead of having to search for new classes every month or every year, you always know where you can find a fun and educational class for you and your child.
+The program grows with your child: We offer classes for families with children from birth through age 9, so instead of having to search for new classes every month or every year, we’re the one-stop shop where you can always find a fun and educational option for you and your child.

 Student privileges: Our parent education programs are college classes.
-Enrolled parents can receive student ID cards, which may give access to services such as Center for Career Connections, campus computer labs, campus library, and the Counseling Center, and may give access to student discounts at stores and community events.
+Enrolled parents receive college credit, and can receive student ID cards, which give access to services such as Center for Career Connections, campus computer labs, campus library, and the Counseling Center, and may give access to student discounts at stores and community events.
 For more information, see our FAQ.

 Come join us!

-Learn more about our programs on this website, or by coming to an open house or for a class visit.
+Learn more about our classes on this website, or by coming to an open house or for a class visit.
 We would love to welcome your family into our community!